 MESSAGE FROM OUR EXALTED RULER:

 Welcome to Louisville Lodge #8.
 Ron Caffee is our ER this year.

 Exalted Ruler Message

-Start your week off with a $5 lunch at the Elks and enjoy a delicious lunch and a contribution to
+Start your week off with a $5 delicious lunch at the Elks with the proceeds going to charity.
+The July menu is shown below: